grafana/grafana/docs/sources/tutorials/integrate-hubot/index.md

 No matter what data source you are using, the PNG image of the Graph will look the same as it does in your browser.

-This guide will show you how to install and configure the [`hubot-grafana`](https://github.com/stephenyeargin/hubot-grafana) plugin.
-This plugin allows you to tell hubot to render any dashboard or graph right from a channel in Slack, Basecamp, or any other supported Hubot adapter.
+This guide shows you how to install and configure the [Hubot-Grafana](https://github.com/stephenyeargin/hubot-grafana) plugin.
+This plugin allows you to tell Hubot to render any dashboard or graph right from a channel in Slack, Basecamp, or any other supported Hubot adapter.
 The bot will respond with an image of the graph and a link that will take you to the graph.

 {{< figure src="/static/img/docs/tutorials/hubot_grafana.png"  max-width="800px" >}}